Ecological Restoration

 Making Space: Marks Cove Wetland Restoration

 - Summary: A Making Space pilot site, Marks Cove is a small abandoned cranberry farm located within a 118-acres conservation area containing agricultural ponds, walking trails, a tidal creek, and adjacent forests.
-Restoration action will include removing berms and water control structures, filling perimeter ditches, and channel restoration to improve the natural hydrology, as well as invasive species removal.
+Restoration action will include removing berms and water control structures, filling perimeter ditches, and channel restoration to improve natural hydrology, as well as invasive species removal.

 - Location: Wareham, Marks Cove Conservation Area